Classify each of the following as a pure substance, a solution, o... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Classify each of the following as a pure substance, a solution, or a heterogeneous mixture: b. a cup of coffee
+Classify each of the following as a pure substance, a solution, or a heterogeneous mixture: c. a wood plank

 Verified Solution